wagtail/rfcs/draft/README.rst

-Draft WEPs
+Draft RFCs
 ==========

-WEPs that are still in the process of being drafted and have not yet been approved.
-See `WEP 1 <../final/0001-wep-template.rst>`_ for details.
+RFCs that are still in the process of being drafted and have not yet been approved.
+See `RFC 1 <../final/001-rfc-template.rst>`_ for details.